syncthing/docs/rest/cluster-pendingfolders-get.rst

 Lists folders which remote devices have offered to us, but are not yet shared from our instance to them.
 Takes the optional ``device`` parameter to only return folders offered by a specific remote device.
+Other offering devices are also omitted from the result.

 .. code-block:: json